fenetikm/falcon/README.md

 * **The colours look a bit off, especially inside of Neovim when also inside of tmux**

   Have you got `truecolor` support working?
+Have you `set termguicolors` ?
 See the [Neovim FAQ](https://github.com/neovim/neovim/wiki/FAQ) for starters.

+* **In NeoVim, the background colour of the active window is lighter that the inactive window**

+  The active window will take its colour from the terminal which is mean to be *darker* than the inactive window - check that your terminal colour is the falcon background colour e.g. load the iTerm2 colours that are included.

 * **Can you please support `insert name of other editing program`**